lgorissen/k4d/lab 15/README.md

 developer@developer-VirtualBox:~/projects/k4d$
 ```

 Yes, there is a Kubernetes DNS!
+The kube-dns Service routes the calls to the `core-dns-...` Pods.

 Now - and this is important - ALL dns calls by all Pods in the Kubernetes Cluster are handled by this Kubernetes DNS.
 And the Kubernetes DNS knows exactly what Services are running!

 **FQDN: Fully Qualified Domain Name**